ManikandanThangavelu/messengerBot/README.md

 ## Decscription

 A simple messenger bot that will echo back the messeages.
+Hosted in AWS